 – Step 4: Raise the deck side to side using lift link adjustment:

 Now, after you’ve achieved your desired level by adjusting the lift link, measure the final height of the blade tip again.
-Repeat this procedure for the other hand side of the mower deck.
-You should ensure that on both sides of the deck, the blade tip’s final height should be the same; otherwise, you would experience undesirable cutting patterns due to the cutting blades’ incorrect level.
+Repeat this procedure for the other-hand side of the mower deck.

 – Step 5: Raise the deck from front and back using adjustment nut:

-Generally, the front is 1/8th to 1/2 inch lower than the back so that the cutting section doesn’t scatter the grass straws all over the garden.
 Adjust the level from the front and back using the adjustment nuts provided.
-Make sure that you always stay within the tolerance values for whatever adjustment you perform as given by the owner’s manual.
+Ensure you always stay within the tolerance values for whatever adjustment you perform as given by the owner’s manual.

 ● 2.
 Self-propelled lawnmowers: